thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 ## Persistent RPC

-ThingsBoard provides **Persistent RPC**.
-It has an increased timeout and is permanently stored in the database.
+ThingsBoard provides a new and unique feature: **Persistent RPC**.
+The difference between Basic RPC and Persistent RPC is that the second has an increased timeout and is _permanently_ stored in the Database.
-When you send Persistent RPC, the response will contain RPC ID.
-Over time, you can use this ID to find specific RPC from the Database to see its states and responses.
+When you send a Persistent RPC, the response will contain RPC ID.
+Whenever you need to find a specific RPC and view its states and responses, you can use that ID in the Database.

 #### Rule chain events from RPC

-Events are sent for each RPC update in the Rule chain.
+Rule chain events have the same names as the [RPC states](/docs/user-guide/rpc/#rpc-states).
+However, you can manually choose which events the Rule chain will receive.
+Every time you send the RPC, a configured event will be dispatched in the Rule chain.

 {% include images-gallery.html imageCollection="rule-chain" %}

 #### RPC States

-RPC states determine what happens when you sent RPC request.
-There are five possible states after you sent RPC:
+RPC states determine steps that happen when you send an RPC request.
+After sending an RPC, there are five possible states:

 **QUEUED** - RPC was saved to the Database;
 **DELIVERED** - RPC was delivered to the device (for two-way RPC);